Original title: The red cow and her friends by Peter McArthur. Toronto: J.M. Dent, 1919.

 Cite This Article

-Carl P. Ballstadt, “MCARTHUR, PETER GILCHRIST,” in Dictionary of Canadian Biography, vol. 15, University of Toronto/Université Laval, 2003–, accessed March 19, 2024, http://www.biographi.ca/en/bio/mcarthur_peter_gilchrist_15E.html.
+Carl P. Ballstadt, “McARTHUR, PETER GILCHRIST,” in Dictionary of Canadian Biography, vol. 15, University of Toronto/Université Laval, 2003–, accessed November 20, 2024, https://www.biographi.ca/en/bio/mcarthur_peter_gilchrist_15E.html.

 The citation above shows the format for footnotes and endnotes according to the Chicago manual of style (16th edition).
 Information to be used in other citation formats:

-Permalink: http://www.biographi.ca/en/bio/mcarthur_peter_gilchrist_15E.html
+Permalink: https://www.biographi.ca/en/bio/mcarthur_peter_gilchrist_15E.html

 Author of Article: Carl P. Ballstadt

-Title of Article: MCARTHUR, PETER GILCHRIST
+Title of Article: McARTHUR, PETER GILCHRIST

 Publication Name: Dictionary of Canadian Biography, vol. 15